parsaeisa/Notes/AI/Deep Learning/mxnet.md

 In my first reinforcement learning practice [in this link](https://github.com/parsaeisa/Reinforcemnet_learning_first_prac) We get an initial state and then try all of actions to get to the next state .

 Then we obtain the best action by the value of the state that the action leads the agent to .

+Some procedures

+When the replay buffer is fulled , we call our loss function's backward prop and take an step with our trainer .

+I think the `trainer` is already defined in mxnet library and we don't need to write it from scratch .

+Some procedures